-The Painaway possum fur belt consists of a generous sized, fully tanned, possum pelt (one possum yields a single pelt) measuring up to 18cm x 44cm sewn on to a black stretchable spandex belt that covers a wearer’s lower back area.
+The Painaway possum fur belt consists of a generous sized, fully tanned, possum pelt (one possum yields a single pelt) measuring up to 18cm x 44cm firm sewn to a black stretch, breathable neoprene belt that covers a wearer’s lower back area.
 The belt is extremely comfortable to wear and easy to put on.
 It is secured by Velcro fastening at the front.
-All belts are handmade in a small factory here in New Zealand.
+The finished belts are produced in a small factory here in New Zealand.

-The unstretched belt comes in THREE lengths covering small (100cm); medium (110cm) and large (120cm).
+The unstretched belt comes in FOUR lengths covering small (100cm); medium (110cm); large (120cm) and extra large (130cm).
 When extended and stretched the lengths are:

-If the circumference of your lower back is greater than 135cm (53 inches) please email us (Info@TeamGroupUK.com) with the subject line “Possum belt” along with the circumference of your lower back and we will give you a quote for your size.
+If the circumference of your lower back is greater than 140cm (55 inches) please email us (Info@TeamGroupUK.com) with the subject line “Possum belt” along with the circumference of your lower back and we will give you a quote for your size.

 “For a long time I suffered from severe back pain whenever I bent over or did heavy lifting.
 I recently bought a possum belt which I now wear when I am gardening or doing work that involves lifting.